redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

 If you know that you want to load balance your Controllers from the beginning, you could also set the correct **controller_public_floating_ip** and **controller_private_floating_ip** on your controller host group before deploying either the controllers or a load balancer (assuming you know the address of the load balancer at this time).

+#### Swift Storage

+The **Swift Storage Host Group** may be used to configure your Swift storage nodes.
+Note that this applies to the Swift back-end nodes only, not the Swift Proxy which is included in the Controller (Nova Network or Neutron) Host Group.

+##### Swift Storage Host Group Parameters

+***swift_all_ips*** An array of ip addresses.
+It must include all the IP's in your Swift Storage Host Group as well as the Swift Proxy IP(s).
+This ensures the relevant firewall rules are in place.

+***swift_ext4_device*** The ext4 device where blobs are actually stored

+***swift_local_interface*** The interface used for swift network traffic.
+This is assumed to have an IP address.

+***swift_loopback*** Set to "true" or "false" which indicates whether to use loopback device instead of an ext4 device.
+The parameter swift_ext4_device becomes irrelevant if swift_loopback is true.
+Using a loopback device is primarily useful for testing.

+***swift_ring_server*** The IP address of the swift ring server which is typically the swift proxy/controller node.

 #### HA Database Cluster

 This sets up up a cluster for (currently) mysql via pacemaker, details [here](Foreman_HA_Database).